claritylab/lucida/tools/deploy/README.md

-3. If you prefer to build the Docker image from [the top level Dockerfile](../../Dockerfile) rather than pulling from our Dockerhub, you need to modify the `image` fields of all `*-controllers.yaml`s and set up a local Kubernetes container registry.
+3. If you prefer to build the Docker image from [the top level Dockerfile](../../Dockerfile) rather than pulling from our Dockerhub, you need to modify the `image` fields of all `*-controllers`s and set up a local Kubernetes container registry.

 4. If you have SSL certificates and want to set up https, please modify the following files according to their inline comments: